Senior Systems Analyst - IT-Online

 - Provide inputs into the architecture deliverables across all domains.

-- Develop system deployment models and plans and ensure alignment with the FIC deployment processes.
+- Develop system deployment models and plans and ensure alignment with the company’s deployment processes.

 - Assume technical leadership in the implementation of custom off the shelf solutions and development of new solutions